gruntwork-io/terraform-google-load-balancer/examples/internal-load-balancer/README.md

-# Interanal Load Balancer Example
+# Internal Load Balancer Example

 <!-- NOTE: We use absolute linking here instead of relative linking, because the terraform registry does not support
            relative linking correctly.